codeswithroh/octantflow-smartcontract/README.md

 # Strategy Templates for Octant

 This repository provides templates for creating strategies compatible with Octant's ecosystem using [Foundry](https://book.getfoundry.sh/).
-It supports both **YieldDonating** and **YieldSkimming** strategy patterns adapted for Octant's public goods funding model.
+It supports **YieldDonating** strategies adapted for Octant's public goods funding model.

 ## Strategy Types